-- Decrease in overall peak period seat capacity - Potential for Overcrowding on the Waikanae to Wellington services (the nearer the service gets to Wellington i.e. last on no seat) - Further increases of seat capacity on the Hutt Valley Line - Increased network capacity, as a result of the elimination of network and operational constraints (specifically around North South Junction) - Increased reliability (due to improved infrastructure and rolling stock) - Increased service frequency on the 2 primary rapid transit corridors, throughout the peak periods - Has an ability to stimulate 'patronage growth' - Maintains a level of residual network capacity for rail freight (specifically on the North Island Main Trunk Line) - Infrastructure improvements also allow the 'speed up' of freight - Maximum 10 minute wait time will further simplify the journey experience, with passengers adopting a 'walk up' approach (i.e. not reliant on a timetable) - Additional opportunity for intensified urban development that aligns with the Wellington RGS - Additional de-congestion of the Wellington roading network, as a result of new passenger transport users, which amounts to wider regional economic benefits and also gives environmental and accident benefits - It provides two primary 'high frequency' rapid transit corridors that are integrated within the passenger transport network - Environmental improvements, such as better local air quality, from reduction in emissions generated from car usage.
+- Decrease in overall peak period seat capacity - Potential for overcrowding on the Waikanae to Wellington services on the basis that the number of trains operating south of Plimmerton will be reduced from 8 to 6 trains per hour (the nearer the service gets to Wellington i.e. last on no seat) - Further increases of seat capacity on the Hutt Valley Line (if RS3 is implemented directly after RS1) - Increased network capacity, as a result of the elimination of network and operational constraints (specifically around North South Junction) - Increased reliability (due to improved infrastructure and rolling stock) - Increased service frequency on the 2 primary rapid transit corridors, throughout the peak periods - Has an ability to stimulate 'patronage growth' - Maintains a level of residual network capacity for rail freight (specifically on the North Island Main Trunk Line) - Infrastructure improvements also allow the 'speed up' of freight - Maximum 10 minute wait time will further simplify the journey experience, with passengers adopting a 'walk up' approach (i.e. not reliant on a timetable) - Additional opportunity for intensified urban development that aligns with the Wellington RGS - Additional de-congestion of the Wellington roading network, as a result of new passenger transport users, which amounts to wider regional economic benefits and also gives environmental and accident benefits - It provides two primary 'high frequency' rapid transit corridors that are integrated within the passenger transport network - Environmental improvements, such as better local air quality, from reduction in emissions generated from car usage.